 One of the divorcing parties must have been a resident of the state for at least six months before they are able to file for divorce in Virginia.
 When filing for divorce, the filing party can file in the county where they last lived as a couple, in the county where the non-filing party lives, if that party is a Virginia resident, or in the county where the filing party lives, if the other party is not a Virginia resident.

-If your family is experiencing any kind of situation that would benefit from the services of an experienced lawyer, contact a Virginia family attorney today to begin going through the legal process in a way that serves every member of your family.
+If your family is experiencing any kind of situation that would benefit from the services of an experienced legal professional, reach out to a Fairfax family lawyer today to begin going through the legal process in a way that serves every member of your family.